 In these instances, blood pressure is either increased or decreased temporarily.
 If your blood pressure levels are consistently higher than 120/80, you will need to make some changes as advised by your doctor.

-Unrestricting and loosening your blood vessels can be done with diet and exercise changes.
+You can loosen your blood vessels with diet and exercise changes.
 Diets low in sodium, fat, and cholesterol will help you lower blood pressure.

 Products that contain l-arginine will also help create nitric oxide in your blood, which naturally relaxing blood vessels and encourages healthier blood flow.